Battle of Xiapi: Siege of Xiapi

 Lü Bu sent Wang Kai (王楷) and Xu Si (許汜) to request reinforcements from Yuan Shu, but Yuan refused when he recalled how Lü Bu reneged on the marriage proposal earlier.
 Wang Kai and Xu Si attempted to persuade Yuan Shu to send aid, claiming that Yuan Shu would be isolated if Lü Bu was eliminated.
 Yuan Shu considered sending relief forces, but did not do so immediately.
 In the meantime, Lü Bu thought that Yuan Shu was unwilling to help him because of the marriage proposal incident, so he personally escorted his daughter out of Xiapi and attempted to send her to Yuan Shu's territory.
 However, Lü Bu encountered Cao Cao's troops outside the city and was unable to break out of the siege, so he had to turn back.

 Cao Cao's troops began to become tired and weary after failing to capture Xiapi despite besieging it for a long time.
-Cao Cao had the intention of withdrawing, but his strategists Xun You and Guo Jia thought that Lü Bu's army was already low on morale after having suffered so many defeats, so they advised Cao Cao to press on with the siege.
+Cao Cao had the intention of withdrawing, but his strategists Xun You and Guo Jia thought that Lü Bu's army was already low on morale after having suffered so many defeats and defections, so they advised Cao Cao to press on with the siege.
 Cao Cao then ordered his soldiers to direct the waters of the Yi and Si Rivers to flood Xiapi.
 The beleaguered Lü Bu prepared to surrender after Xiapi was flooded for over a month, but Chen Gong stopped him.